How to Stop Chairs from Scratching Your Deck

 Many people sing the praises of Trex Transcend as being one of the most durable caps on the market.
 During construction, I often find it will mark less than other composites.

-TimberTech’s wire-brushed finishes may not be as scratch-resistant but their finer wood grains can often camouflage minor scratches.
-Which can have its advantages.
+TimberTech’s wire-brushed finishes may not be as scratch-resistant but its finer wire brushed finish will often camouflage minor scratches.
+Making them less noticeable.

 Sweep and Clean the Deck Regularly